Attack on Tomorrow!

-It is often mistakenly believed to be a spinoff of the earlier and more popular, series Attack No. 1 (1969-1971), due in part to the involvement of several staffers (including directors Kurokawa and Okabe and writer Yamazaki) who had worked on the prior series.
-It is not an official spinoff, and it is more likely to have been inspired by the popularity of Attack No. 1.
+It is often mistakenly believed to be a spin-off of the earlier and more popular series Attack No. 1 (1969-1971), due in part to the involvement of several staffers (including directors Kurokawa and Okabe and writer Yamazaki) who had worked on the prior series.
+It is not an official spin-off, and is more likely to have been inspired by the popularity of Attack No. 1.

-It is also known in Europe as Smash (French) and Mimì e le ragazze della pallavolo (Italian).

-Original Story
+Plot summary

 The story is about Mimi Hijiiri, a student with just one school year remaining, who decides to revitalize a volleyball team low on morale from the death of one of its team members from an accident.

 Concept

-The series was strictly created as a tribute to the gold medal the Japanese women's volleyball team earned in the 1976 Olympics.
+Attack on Tomorrow! was strictly created as a tribute to the gold medal the Japanese women's volleyball team earned in the 1976 Olympics.